 No-Exam Term Life Insurance with COPD

-If you are seeking no-exam term life insurance, your options are limited.
-Term policies typically require a medical exam, doctor records (APS), and sometimes blood tests.
-These evaluations are often performed at home or at your workplace by a paramedical nurse.
+Now you are seeking no-exam term life insurance, your options are extremely limited.
+Term policies typically are harder to qualify for.
+Most require a paramedical exam and doctor records (APS).
+This will require a blood draw and urinary sample.
+These evaluations are often performed at home or at your workplace by a paramedical nurse free of charge.
+The insurance company pays for it.
 The purpose is to accurately assess risk and ensure coverage is appropriate for your health profile.

 Choosing an insurance company familiar with chronic respiratory conditions is key.
-Independent brokers can guide you to insurers more likely to approve applicants with COPD and provide better rates than generic online quotes.
+Independent brokers can guide you to insurers more likely to approve applicants with COPD and provide better rates and coverage than generic online quotes or the big call centers trying to make their sales quotas.

 Obtaining Accurate Life Insurance Rates with COPD